Dreaming of Island life? Too late as couple bag coveted caretaker jobs on Great Blasket

 Thousands of people from around the globe who applied for caretaker jobs on a remote island off the coast of Kerry, with no running water or electricity, are to be disappointed as one lucky couple has now been chosen.

-More than 100,000 people have applied for the roles over the past three years and the pair, who have yet to be named, have been picked from these.
+More than 100,000 people have applied for the roles over the past three years and the pair, who have yet to be named, has been picked from these.

 The most recent caretakers on the Great Blasket Island were Limerick woman Niamh Kelleher and her boyfriend Jack Cakehead, who lives in France.
 The couple finished their stint of island life in late September.